 Here I would like to share about my experience related to this discussion.
 Artists have this experience when they drop an image of their painting to any other website where previously settled the space for “description “of the painting.
 Sometimes, it becomes tough for me to explain properly about my painting in words.
 Because I realized that word is too limited to describe each human feeling or emotion properly and that is why I picked up my brushes and color palate to say something.
 I would like to draw attention to a real experience of the great artist Rabindranath Tagore who confronted the same problem when someone asked him about a painting that was hanging on a wall of an art gallery of France where his solo exhibition was running.
 At the time of interacting, he was standing spellbound with bent head and after few moments, he leaves that place silently.
 After ending of his exhibition, a woman asked him about it and Rabindranath said,- "if I should be able to say everything in words, color and brushes would be useless for me."

 He was a poet, novelist, and songwriter, but at the end of his life, he picked up the brushes to express himself.
-After completing more than three thousand songs, poems, stories, novels, and dramas, he realized the limitation of words and so he started painting at the ending point of his life and completed a thousand paintings!
+After completing more than three thousand songs, poems, stories, novels, and dramas, he realized the limitation of words and therefore, he started painting at the end of his life and completed a thousand paintings!

 So I think, to understand a painting we have to observe it deeply at first at the best of our ability, because it has the power to speak with your inner heart if you have such sensitive mind; then read the description if necessary for further details.